 It is usually found on the grocery aisle with the barbecue sauces.
 Add a few tablespoons near the end of the cooking process and you'll have a flavorful pot of vegan rice and beans.

-3 Ways to eliminate gas
+3 ways to eliminate gas from pinto beans

 Some people prefer not to eat beans due to the side effects of the oligosaccharides--those pesky complex carbohydrates that can cause temporary digestive discomfort and gas.
 The best way to prevent gas is: